 - The first is that the ease with which electrons are able to move within the structure of the material.
 If the electrons are bound tightly to the crystal lattice, then it will not be easy to pull them free so that there can be a drift of electrons in a particular direction.
 In other materials there are very many free electrons drifting randomly around the lattice.
 It is these materials that allow a current to flow more easily.

-- Another factor that affects the resistance of an item is its length.
-The shorter the length of material, the lower its overall resiatnce.
+- Another factor that affects the electrical resistance of an item is its length.
+The shorter the length of material, the lower its overall resistance.
 From the analogy with a pipe the longer the pipe the more resistance to the water flow there will be.

 - The third is the cross sectional area.
 The wider the cross sectional area the lower the resistance.
 Again comparing it to a water pipe, the wider the bore, the easier it is for water to flow through it.